 If your application is shortlisted, you will no longer be on your own in the further preparation of your trip.
 You will be supported and personally mentored by a person who has extensive experience with zis journeys.
 They will give you tips, answer your questions and, ultimately, approve your scholarship as soon as your plans have matured.

 As soon as you‘ve started your journey, you’ll have to stand on your own two feet.
 You’ll organise your time, manage your expenses and find your contacts.
 Your topic will be your key to the country and its people.
 You will gather impressions and experiences and visit people who have something to say about your topic.
 You'll see how it's possible to immerse yourself in the culture of your host country in only 4 weeks.
 Your travel diary, in which you’ll capture your daily impressions, will be your constant companion.

-After your return, you‘ll have three months to summarise your impressions and experiences in a project report or a piece of art or craft.
+After your return, you‘ll have three months to summarise your impressions and experiences in a project report, a piece of art or craft or an alternative documentation.
 You should report on what you discovered about your topic on the journey, and how the trip changed your perspective and views.
 You can be creative and illustrate your topic with pictures or other material.
 Producing an artistic piece of work is another great way of capturing your experiences and questions surrounding your journey topic.

 Your journey should be the beginning of a new you.
 That’s why you should do it alone: to extricate yourself from your usual environment, be more open to meeting other people, and immerse yourself in the peculiarities and cultural characteristics of your host country.

 Approaching your destination slowly helps prepare you for what awaits.
 Flying is not suited to a journey towards self-discovery.
 Becoming aware of the distances that lie between the home country and the host country is a vital part of the zis project.